Yuri Tertilus Jadotte, MD, PhD, MPH

 He is the principal investigator on an AHRQ R03 grant-funded research project titled “Clinical Predictive Value of Systematic Review with Meta-Analysis for Future Research on Patients with Multiple Chronic Conditions: A Demonstration Project Using the Case of Preventive Statin Therapy,” where he and his team developed a new approach for analyzing data on populations with multiple comorbidities using systematic review and meta-analysis methodology.
 In addition, Dr. Jadotte is the principal investigator for the Rutgers School of Nursing endowment-funded project titled “Comparing the Synthesis of Primary Economic Evaluations and Economic Modeling to Improve Equity in Healthcare Policy and Health Decision-Making: A Feasibility Pilot Study Using the Case of Mohs Micrographic Surgery for Non-Melanoma Skin Cancer.”
 In this project, he evaluates how well two different research methods can be used to answer the singularly important question of what the true cost-effectiveness of health care interventions is.

-In addition to his teaching and research role as an associate professor in the Division of Nursing Science at Rutgers School of Nursing, Dr. Jadotte holds the position of Assistant Director of the Preventive Medicine Residency Program at Stony Brook University and is an attending physician at Stony Brook University Hospital, as part of an interprofessional team of clinicians providing preventive care to over 6,000 employees annually.
+In addition to his teaching and research role as a professor in the Division of Nursing Science at Rutgers School of Nursing, Dr. Jadotte holds the position of Assistant Director of the Preventive Medicine Residency Program at Stony Brook University and is an attending physician at Stony Brook University Hospital, as part of an interprofessional team of clinicians providing preventive care to over 6,000 employees annually.
 His long-term professional goal is to advance population health through academic teaching, research, and clinical practice.

 View more information on Dr. Jadotte’s work »